V-Team-Development/hungry_dungeon_ttrpg/characters/character_creation.md

 powerful inherent abilities (see below) have fewer starting stat points.

 Below is list of the features that might influence your choice of race.

+### Stats

+The stats of a character decide how good they are at almost everything.
+[Read about what they are](#stats) before making your choice, but remember that you can increase weak stats with your starting points.

 ### Organs